 The educational programming and local community support make this program unique and sustainable.
 The program is free for all participants.
-To qualify, you must be a family member enrolled at One City Schools, an alumni, or staff at One City Schools.
+To qualify, you must be a family member enrolled at One City Schools, an alumni, or current staff at One City Schools.

 The first wealth building course begins on September 12th, 2021.
 There are eight sessions for the Wealth Building Course and four sessions in the Homeownership course.
 Multiple courses will be offered throughout the year.

 1. Is there a cost for the program?

 No – the entire education series is free for all participants!

 2. What if I miss a session?
 Can I make it up?

 Yes, you may make up a session by watching the session recording and taking a brief quiz.

 Yes, there will be assignments both during and in between classes!
 There will be no tests or grades.

 4. How much down payment assistance is available?